gremrok/retain-app/README.md

 - run `npm start` to fire up dev server
 - open browser to [`http://localhost:3000`](http://localhost:3000)
 - run `npm run api` to start api

 # Workflow
 * Start the course
-* What the video for the current lesson
+* Whath the video for the current lesson
 * Checkout to the appropriate branch for the lesson
 * Follow along and build the app!